samuelon/Scapy-Reconnaissance-Gathering/README.md

 ## How to modify for different IoT Ipv4 addresses

-Line 126 modify the excel read so it reads
+Line 126 replace the excel file name to your file with the same format as the shodan_data.xlsx.

 ```
  df = pd.read_excel('./insert_Excel_File_Here.xlsx')